redlibrarian/redlibrarian.github.io/_posts/2018-07-12-marxism-and-intellectual-freedom.markdown

 unlimited government censorship, *listen* to what others are telling you about *their* experience as people who have never been able to assume or rely on freedom, intellectual or otherwise.
 Or, as someone else put it on the OIF blog, get out of the way.
+Because if "intellectual freedom" does not really exist, then what matters is to fight for something else.